 A stroke or "brain attack" is a type of vascular disease that affects the arteries leading to and within the brain.
 A stroke occurs when blood flow to the brain is interrupted by a blockage from a clot or from an artery within the brain that has burst.
 When that happens, part of the brain cannot get the blood (and oxygen) it needs, so it starts to die.
-The result is sudden disability that can include:

 El Camino Hospital Exceeding National Standards